Firefly Pose - Tittibhasana

 Step 3

-Place your hands down on the floor just outside your heels.
-Hands are shoulder distance apart and fingers spread wide.
-The arms are straight.
+Lower your hands to the floor just outside your heels.
+Ensure that your hands are spaced shoulder-width apart, with your fingers spread wide.
+Keep your arms extended and straight.

 Step 4